Reconstructing carbon and nutrient cycling in the Benguela upwelling system

 - biomarker lipids to reconstruct carbon and nitrogen cycling.

 We are looking for highly motivated MSc students with a background and keen interest in earth sciences and/or (biogeo)chemistry.
 Projects within the BUS research framework have a planned duration of 6 - 9 months and will take place at NIOZ, Texel.
 Goals will be set according to duration and students’ interests.
 The projects will involve literature research, inorganic and/or organic laboratory experiments and data analysis.
-Starting time is flexible.
+The earliest possible start date for this project is June 2022.